 ‘He was rather upset.’
 Wearily Granny takes off her apron.
 ‘Shasta has left him.’

 ‘Oh.
 My.
 Goddess.’
 Missy sits heavily on a chair.
 ‘Tell me all about it.
 I can just imagine him raising his poor boys alone.
-Did he say anything about Rowan returning to Monte Vista by the way?’
+Err… He didn’t happen to mention anything about Rowan returning to Monte Aquila by the way?’

-‘Yes… Try to text Shasta, and get her version.
-Maybe she just took a mini break?’
+‘Nothing.
+Try to mail Shasta, and get her version.
+Maybe she just took a minibreak?’

 ‘How do you know?
-Have you spoken to her?’
+I thought you hadn’t spoken to her?’

-‘Oh…’ Missy shakes her head, looking into space.
+‘Oh…’ Missy shakes her head, looking thoughtful.
 ‘So she just left – again?’

 ‘It seems so.’

 Missy wrings her hands.
 ‘What shall we tell the children?’